michaellennox/checkout_system/README.md

 * Right now products are being represented as an array of Items and then injected into the system.
 In a real system these would be held as a table in a database and accessed that way.
 * Order is being represented by a Hash within Checkout.
 This could be extracted to an in memory datastore such as redis.
-* Promotional rules need to be manually written, a system could be implemented that took parameters and built your Proc using them.

 ## Running Tests